Joseph-Gill/tax-backend/Readme.md

 * `/api/groups/group/<int:group_id>/` GET, PATCH, DELETE: Get, update, delete a specified group
 * `/api/groups/group/<int:group_id>/removeusers/` DELETE: Delete a list of users from a specified group, and all that group's projects
 * `/api/groups/project/<int:project_id>/` GET: Get the group a specified project belongs to
+* `/api/groups/group/<int:group_id>/favorite/` POST: Toggle the favorite status of a specified group for the logged-in user
+* `/api/groups/allandfavorite/` GET: Get all and favorite groups for the logged-in user

 #### Projects
 * `/api/projects/group/<int:group_id>/?search=<str:search_string>` GET, POST: Get all projects or filter them by search string, create a new Project for specified group